4) Ask About Discounts

 Filing a single claim during this time period should have little to no impact on your insurance premiums.
 However, if claims begin to stack up, your rates will go up.

 Avoid submitting claims of just a few hundred dollars above the deductible.
 Doing so might erase discounts you’re getting for remaining claim-free.

-If you have an incident, call your independent agent to discuss the pros and cons of submitting the claim before you report it to your homeowners insurance company.
+If you happen to have an incident, please call your independent agent to discuss the pros and cons of submitting the claim before you report it to your homeowner's insurance company.

 6) Shop Your Rates

 This is part of your insurance agents job.

 Independent insurance agents have access multiple carriers to shop your insurance.
 Going to back ton number one on this list, the key is hiring the right insurance agent.